 How to Become a Counselor in Wisconsin

-As in many other states, counselors in Wisconsin who have obtained their licensure are known as Licensed Professional Counselors (LPCs), and those who have yet to complete the supervision portion of the licensure process are known as LPC Trainees.
+As in many other states, counselors in Wisconsin who have obtained their full license are known as licensed professional counselors (LPCs), and those who have yet to complete the supervision portion of the licensure process hold a professional counselor training license.

 The state’s premier professional organization for LPCs is the Wisconsin Counseling Association, a local branch of the American Counseling Association whose mission is “to enhance the quality of life in society by promoting the development of professional counselors, advocating for the professional practices in the profession of counseling, and promoting respect for human dignity and diversity.”
 Licensure for LPCs in Wisconsin is managed by the state’s Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board, a division of the Wisconsin Department of Safety and Professional Services.